What is a cryptocurrency wallet?

 - Someone could still get your coin from phishing, but that’s not the wallet’s fault.

 A Paper Wallet is just a piece of paper with a generated code printed onto it.
 Both your private and public keys are printed onto the paper.
-To make a transaction, simply ‘swipe’ or manually copy the codes.
+To make a transaction, ‘swipe’ or manually copy the codes.

 - Secure from online hacking.